Flag of Washington

-The flag of the U.S. state of Washington consists of the state seal, displaying an image of its namesake George Washington, on a field of dark green with gold fringe being optional.
-It is the only U.S. state flag with a field of green as well as the only state flag with the likeness of a U.S. president.
-The secretary of state regulates flag protocol related to the state flag, as well approving replica flags for commercial sale and other standards related to the flag.
+The flag of Washington consists of the state's seal, a portrait of George Washington, on a dark green field with optional gold fringe.
+It is the only U.S. state flag with a green field, as well as the only state flag with the likeness of a U.S. president.
+The secretary of state regulates flag protocol related to the state flag, as well as approving replica flags for commercial sale and other standards related to the flag.

-The flag was officially adopted on March 5, 1923, and has been a symbol of Washington ever since.
-Washington had achieved statehood in 1889, but did not have an official flag at the time.
-The Washington chapter of the Daughters of the American Revolution designed the flag in 1915 and campaigned for its adoption by the Washington State Legislature in the early 1920s.
-The state flag has undergone minor revisions since its adoption, including the use of standardized colors in 1955 and a modernized seal in 1967.
+Though Washington had achieved statehood in 1889, it did not have an official flag at the time.
+In 1915, the Washington chapter of the Daughters of the American Revolution designed a green flag with a centered state seal and campaigned for its adoption by the Washington State Legislature in the early 1920s.
+The flag was officially adopted on March 5, 1923, and has since undergone minor revisions, including the use of standardized colors in 1955 and a modernized seal in 1967.